DragneelMC1988/ExploreXR/explorexr/readme.txt

 * Comprehensive documentation and help system

 == Upgrade Notice ==

+= 1.0.1 =
+Bug fixes and improvements: Fixed model deletion, AR support cleanup, and enhanced modal display.
+Recommended update for all users.

 = 1.0.0 =
 Initial release of ExploreXR.
 Transform your WordPress website with immersive 3D experiences!